-Heartland Alliance International (HAI) has more than three decades of experience providing trauma-informed mental health care, including support to individuals and communities who have been exposed to political oppression, torture, war, conflict, and gender-based violence.
+Heartland Alliance International (HAI) has more than three decades of experience providing trauma-informed mental health and psychosocial support (MHPSS) to individuals, families, and communities that have been exposed to political oppression, torture, war, conflict, and gender-based violence.
 HAI has expertise developing tailored interventions for primary health care systems; addressing child, adolescent, and women’s mental health; and developing specialized torture treatment programs.

-Poverty, unemployment, and traumatic life events increase the risk of mental illness.
+Poverty, unemployment, and traumatic life events are all risk factors for mental illness.
 Ongoing conflicts in many countries around the world have led to a rise in forced displacement and migration, which exacerbate mental health concerns and further limit access to care.

 - While global rates of depression and anxiety are estimated at 3.9% and 4.4%, respectively, in crisis-affected populations, 15-20% of survivors develop depression, anxiety, and post-traumatic stress disorder (PTSD); and 3-4% develop severe mental disorders that affect their ability to function and survive.

 - In low and middle-income countries, 76% to 85% of people with severe mental disorders receive no treatment

-In recent years, increased attention has been placed on prioritizing mental health care:
+In recent years, increased attention has been placed on prioritizing mental health and psychosocial support services:

 - In 2013, the World Health Organization (WHO) released a Mental Health Action Plan that highlighted the need to treat mental disorders and attend to daily mental health well-being.

 - In September 2015, the UN adopted the Sustainable Development Agenda, which included mental health as a target of the third goal: “Ensure healthy lives and promote well-being for all at all ages.”

-HAI emphasizes two key elements in its trauma-informed work:
+HAI emphasizes two key elements in our trauma-informed work:

-- Direct care programs, which provide marginalized populations and individuals, families, and communities exposed to conflict or complex humanitarian emergencies with the support necessary for healing
+- Direct MHPSS service programs, which provide marginalized populations and individuals, families, and communities exposed to conflict or complex humanitarian emergencies with the support necessary for healing

-- Capacity-building of mental health systems through training, education, and collaboration with professionals, paraprofessionals, community members, institutions, and government entities to respond effectively and compassionately to the needs of trauma-affected communities
+- Capacity-building of mental health systems through training, education, advocacy, and collaboration with professionals, paraprofessionals, community members, institutions, and government entities to respond effectively and compassionately to the needs of affected individuals and communities